How to Build the Perfect Event Registration Landing Page in 2019

 Principles Of Landing Page Copywriting

-Though it may seem like we live in an era where the written word is less valuable than what can be communicated in an Instagram post or a Snapchat Geofilter, copywriting still matters.
-It is especially important when talking to serious buyers, in this case, the serious buyer is a potential event attendee who is trying to figure out if he or she should invest time, money and reputation in attending your event.
+Though it may seem like in 2019 we live in an era where the written word is less valuable than what can be communicated in an Instagram post or a Snapchat Geofilter, copywriting still matters.
+It is especially important when talking to serious buyers.
+In this case, the serious buyer is a potential event attendee who is trying to figure out if he or she should invest time, money and reputation in attending your event.

 Make sure to articulate why and how your event can benefit your target audience.
 Something we do frequently at Bizzabo is begin copy empathizing with the reader about a specific problem.
 Then we stress the importance of solving that problem, and finally we wrap up with our solution.